ntlinh16/cloudal/docs/gke_tutorial.md

 Note: we use Python 3

-To work with GKE, you need to install `gke` and `kubernetes` packages:
+To work with GKE, you need to install _GKE_ and _Kubernetes_ packages:

 ```
 pip install google-cloud-container